Question: What resources are available for my CRISPR experimental design?

 1) sgRNA design strategy - please see Technical Note: Guide RNA Specifications Compatible with Feature Barcoding technology for CRISPR Screening

-2) Pool design strategy - please see article How should I design my CRISPR pool?
+2) Pool design strategy - please see the article How should I design my CRISPR pool?

 3) Cell transduction